shahreyar-abeer/my_blog/content/_index.md

 > To understand recursion, one must first understand recursion.
 -- Stephen Hawking

-Sometimes the explanation is a bit harder to grasp than the actual concept.
+Sometimes the explanation is a bit harder to understand than the actual concept.

 > Life can only be understood backwards; but it must be lived forwards.
--- Blake Crouch